Firebox Access Portal Integration with AuthPoint

 Configure AuthPoint

-Before AuthPoint can receive authentication requests from Firebox Access Portal, you must add a SAML resource in AuthPoint.
-You must also create an authentication policy for the Firebox Access Portal resource to determine which users can authenticate and log in to Firebox Access Portal and which authentication methods they can use (Push, QR code, and OTP).
+Before AuthPoint can receive authentication requests from the Firebox Access Portal, you must add a SAML resource in AuthPoint.
+You must also create a Zero Trust authentication policy for the Firebox Access Portal resource to determine which users can authenticate and log in to the Firebox Access Portal and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint